-After a couple of name changes from CloudLight to LightCloud and then Light due to worldwide trade marking issues, The Light by MooresCloud has now been announced.
+After a couple of name changes from CloudLight to LightCloud and then Light due to worldwide trademarking issues, The Light by MooresCloud has now been announced.

-Bringing a programmable open source Linux powered LED light source to the masses, watch the video after the jump to learn more about the Light By MooreCloud project and see it in action.
+Bringing a programmable open-source Linux-powered LED light source to the masses, watch the video after the jump to learn more about the Light By MooreCloud project and see it in action.

-Tomorrow the Light will be launching a Kickstarter campaign to raise AU$700,000 to help The Light make the jump from concept into production.
-Mark Pesce, one of the inventors, explained it as
+Tomorrow, the Light will be launching a Kickstarter campaign to raise AU$700,000 to help transition the Light from concept to production.
+Mark Pesce, one of the inventors, described it as “illumination as a service.”
+He elaborated, “Because it’s a full computer running Linux inside, essentially what you can do with it is bound only by your imagination.”

 So if you think the Light is something you could benefit from, visit the Kickstarter website tomorrow to make a pledge and help the Light become a reality.